-You don’t have to spend loads on an outfit in order to look expensive.
+You don’t have to spend lots of money on an outfit in order to look expensive.
 Remember Dolly Parton’s famous saying – “it costs money to look this cheap?”
-It isn’t about the price you pay, it is all about knowing how to dress yourself…for this you will need style tips!!
+It isn’t about the price you pay, it is all about knowing how to dress yourself.
+Here are my professional styling tips on how to do just that!

 How to Make An Outfit Look More Expensive

-It doesn’t matter how much money you have spent on your clothes and accessories because it is all about how you put them together.
-So in order to make your outfits look more expensive, follow these handy tips:
+It isn’t important how much money you have spent on your clothes and accessories, but rather how you style them.
+So in order to make your outfits look more expensive, follow these handy styling tips:

 - It has to be black or white: an outfit that is all black or all white always looks classy.
-As long as your clothing is dirt, dust, crease and stain free (for whites especially), you will always look ultra classy dressed in all white or all black and it is also a timeless trick!
-Pick up a lint roller and a clothes steamer do make the job easy for you!
+As long as your clothing is dirt, dust, crease and stain free (for whites especially), you will always look ultra classy dressed in either all white or all black.
+This is also a timeless trick too!
+Pick up a lint roller and a clothes steamer to make the job easier for you!

 - Perfect and polish your hair, makeup and nails.
-Even if you are wearing casual clothing, your appearance overall will look way more classy and expensive if you have perfectly don’t makeup, hair and nails (nails are optional).
-Makeup wipes are a life saver when you’re on the go or short on time!
+Even if you are wearing casual clothing, your appearance overall will look far more classy and expensive if you have neat and tidy makeup, hair and nails (nails are optional).
+Makeup wipes are a lifesaver when you’re on the go or short on time!

 - Avoid patterns – patterns only make an outfit look more fashionable and fashion often comes across as faddy.
-The majority of people never spend a lot of money on fashion trends, including patterns which is one of the reasons for why patterns never look highly expensive.
+The majority of people never spend a lot of money on fashion trends, including patterned garments, which is one of the reasons why patterns and prints never look highly expensive.

 - Avoid looking like a walking billboard.
 Even if every item in your wardrobe is designer, avoid dressing head to know in clothing and accessories that are heavily labelled with their brand names.
-Despite the fact that you may well have spent thousands on each item, you will actually appear to look tacky and cheap.
+Despite the fact that you may well have spent thousands of pounds on each item, going overboard with labels can sometimes devalue the look of your outfit.